Cedar Sisters Doula Care

 First Aid Training for Health Care Providers, 2018, by Safe Beginnings.

-I am trained in gently supporting people through pregnancy loss.
+I am trained in gently supporting people through pregnancy loss or abortion.

 I serve on the board for the BC Doula Services Association.
 As Vice President, I strive to build a community for doulas in BC, to spread the word about the difference doulas make for birthing people, and to work toward the goal of having a doula available to everyone who wants one.